Table of Contents

 “Even disregarding the huge disparity between the most developed and the least developed countries, how would this work just in, let’s say England?“

 OK, so the moment happened and the world magically said “Yes, Let’s do this RBE thing!
 Engage!”
 Now what?
 What will happen?
 I will give you a taste of how I think it could unfold.
-Keep in mind the Magic?? section from part 1 of this 2-part post which is super important, because this process will not happen magically and the process will take time.
+Keep in mind the Magic?? section from part 1 of this 2-part post which is super important, because this process will not happen magically over night and the process will take a LOT of time.
 You can always make arguments for approaching this process in a few different ways.
 I can think of a few more ways myself.

-II.
-Interstellar Humanity
+I. Interstellar Humanity

 A. Need for a Resource Based Economy’s Values